shadow-crafter/FishingMacro/README.md

 It is reccomended to calibrate it first to make sure it works well on your device.

-To do this, head into the <i>config.ini</i> file in this project, and change `debug_windows` to <b>true</b>.
+To do this, head into the <i>config.ini</i> file in the project, and change `debug_windows` to <b>true</b>.
 This will create popups when the program takes screenshots, allowing you to adjust paramaters accordingly.
 It is reccomended to test this with the game window in a windowed state to make it easier to compare (since the program auto focuses the game window).

 The paramater `contour_area_threshold` is the minimum number of red pixles the program must detect in a contour to begin fishing.
 If the program is too sensitive on your device, lower this value--if it isn't sensitive enough, increase it.